MANAGEMENT & RESILIENCE

 Nicole has been continually active in other venues within the first-responder world.
 She functioned as Point of Contact, and served as a peer, with the Greater Boston Law Enforcement CISM team.
 She has presented for the National Emergency Number Association (NENA) at both the national conference and the Critical Issues Forum, as well as Dare to Be Great 2 conference, and at the International Critical Incident Stress Foundation’s (ICISF) international conference.
 She is on the Wellness Committee for NENA.
 She sat on the Peer Support working group, as well as co-chaired the 9-1-1 & Obesity sub-group for the Acute Stress working group.

-Prior to her career in 9-1-1, Nicole graduated from Gordon College with a Bachelor of Arts in Social Work.
+Prior to her career in 9-1-1, Nicole graduated with a Bachelor of Arts in Social Work.
 She worked at a confidential domestic violence shelter, as well as a trainer for the state child abuse hotline.
 She represented the hotline in focus groups who were tasked with revamping the state’s child welfare database.
 She also took specialized training in Pediatric/Adult Sexual Assault Examinations and Interviewing techniques.
 Nicole used her social work background to de-stress while dispatching and volunteered for several years on a farm that utilized equine and hippotherapy in individual and group settings.